-Daisy opened one eyelid and peeked over her arms, but Tim remained oblivious despite her performance.
+She opened one eyelid and peeked over her arms.
+Tim remained oblivious to her performance.

-None of these confidence-bolstering thoughts were helping.
+None of those confidence-bolstering thoughts were helping.
 The paper remained pristine, free of any ink or brilliance.

 "You see that?"
 Tim crowed to Mike.
 "That right that there is the sublime skill that brings home the gold medal every time, mate."